tony-albanese/ci-project-5-nonnas-kitchen-api/README.md

 |CharField|specialty|
 |ImageField|avatar|

 The **BlogPost** model encapsulates the information a user wants to share on the site.
-The idea behind a **BlogPost** object is that is supposed to be realtively short (1 to 2 paragraphs) and is supposed to represent a memory or anecdote connected to food from their ancestors.
+The idea behind a **BlogPost** object is that is supposed to be relatively short (1 to 2 paragraphs) and is supposed to represent a memory or anecdote connected to food from their ancestors.
 In addition to content, the user can (and should) attach a photo to the post.
 In addition, they must categorize the post as a history, anecdote, or tip.

 |BlogPost ||
 |-----|----|